 In 2014 I walk the Tabard Garden estate with the writer Christopher Jones and photograph it as it moves into spring.

 Walking and Looking

-Away on our holidays we photograph with eager eyes while walking to the corner shop we miss what’s there under our noses.
-Finding ways to look again at the everyday requires a certain effort, but nothing more complicated than slowing down, walking and looking.
+Away from home we photograph with eager eyes, while walking to the corner shop we miss what’s there, under our noses.
+Finding ways to look again at the everyday requires a certain effort, but nothing much more complicated than slowing down, walking and looking.

 But sometimes the urge to document comes too late – just as the bulldozers mangle the concrete we reach for the camera.
 And the bulldozers are busy here in south London.
 The subways under the Bricklayers Arms roundabout were filled in last year, the ones up the road at the Elephant, along with David Bratby’s marvellous murals, are next in sight, the Elephant and Castle shopping centre shudders at its imminent erasure while it’s already all over for the Heygate Estate, emptied, fenced in and decimated.